-This is certainly not the lightest sleeping pad here, but the price to warmth ratio is great, with a trustworthy 4.1 R-Value for a hundred bucks it is one of the best and most affordable sleeping pads in this list.
+This is certainly not the lightest sleeping pad here, but the price-to-warmth ratio is great, with a trustworthy 4.1 R-Value for a hundred bucks it is one of the best and most affordable sleeping pads on this list.

-The Big Agnes Air Core Ultra backpacking sleeping pad comes in 4 different sizes:
+The Big Agnes Air Core Ultra camping sleeping pad comes in 4 different sizes.

 Klymit has a knack for innovation, and their Inertia series is the definitive proof.
-These series of ultralight sleeping pads are designed to suit the needs of the lightweight addict, perfect for the flashpackers and minimalist bikepackers.
+This series of ultralight sleeping pads are designed to suit the needs of the lightweight addict, perfect for flashpackers and minimalist bikepackers.

 The Inertia series takes a radically different approach to sleeping comfortably on air, by providing support at key pressure points while eliminating every ounce of “unnecessary” material.
 It works especially well inside a sleeping bag, where the empty spaces between the chambers serve as expansion zones that allow your sleeping bag to fully loft beneath you, maximizing its thermal performance.

-Inflation and Deflation: Pad rapidly inflates in as few as 4-7 breaths, and a hand pump is included for more rapid inflation and the ability to reach a higher PSI.
-The valve’s intelligent design allows for micro adjustments to fine tune pressure and comfort.
+Inflation and Deflation: The pad rapidly inflates in as few as 4-7 breaths, and a hand pump is included for more rapid inflation and the ability to reach a higher PSI.
+The valve’s intelligent design allows for micro-adjustments to fine-tune pressure and comfort.

 Downsides: do not expect any kind of insulation from this sleeping pad, it’s ideal for ultralight backpacking trips in warm climates but when it gets cooler you’ll regret not having carried that 100g more.

-By the way, the pad is really well made and people are mostly happy with it, it showed to beheave well even in freezing temperatures.
+By the way, the pad is really well made and people are mostly happy with it, it showed to behave well even in freezing temperatures.

 The integrated foot pump is fast and efficient, and a welcomed alternative to using your lungs, especially after a day on the trail.
 The oversized pillow baffle at the head end provides extra loft under the head and prevents your camp pillow from sliding off the end.

-Nemo manufactures all kinds of versions and sizes for the Cosmo Sleeping Pad, insulated or not, small, XL, or double.
+Nemo manufactures all kinds of versions and sizes for the Tensor Sleeping Pad, insulated or not, small, XL, or double.

-Downsides: Seems to be a bit noisy and the insulation rate is not reliable.
+Downsides: It seems to be a bit noisy and the insulation rate is not reliable.

 A good choice for the occasional campers and those who really don’t have that 15 bucks more for a lighter option.